muddin21/muddin21.github.io/_teaching/TU.md

 I worked as a **GTA** and assited lots of students for the following courses:
 * Calculus I
 * Calculus II
+* Calculus III
+* Consolidate Calculus
 * Statistics for Scientist
-* Consolidate Calculus
+* Intro to Applied Math